PLevi9911/TFT-double-up/README.md

 A composite synergy score combines:

-Shrunk performance (stability)

-Log-lift (interaction strength)

-Sample-size weighting
+Shrunk performance (stability), Log-lift (interaction strength), Sample-size weighting

-The objective is not simply to rank high win-rate pairs, but to isolate interaction effects — to determine whether in Double Up, 1 + 1 can systematically exceed 2.
+The objective is not simply to rank high win-rate pairs, but to isolate interaction effects to determine whether in Double Up, 1 + 1 can systematically exceed 2.

 This is an independent exploratory project focused on applied game analytics, statistical modeling, and balance system analysis.